gseamans/machine_learning/README.md

-# machine_learning
-R Brownbag on machine learning
+# Brown bag on Machine Learning in R